mozilla/fxa/packages/fxa-auth-server/CONTRIBUTING.md

     $ git checkout master
     $ git pull

-And (optionally) keep your own GitHub master up to date:

-    $ git push user1 master

 Now you're ready to branch again for your new feature (from step 4 above).